 Current job: Assistant Cashier at Walmart Supercenter

-To climb up the career ladder and eventually become a store cashier; to hone my skills and knowledge about store operations; and to get promoted as a customer service officer or other higher position in the near future
+To climb up the career ladder and eventually become a store cashier; to hone my skills and knowledge about store operations, and to get promoted to a customer service officer or other higher position in the near future

 - Highly reliable problem solving and reasoning skills